Giorgio Scerbanenco: Style

-Scerbanenco was a frail, shy man, and his style was notable for the realistic way in which conveyed and evoked the helplessness and despair of weak people being cruelly victimized.
+Scerbanenco was a frail, shy man, and his style was notable for the realistic way in which he conveyed and evoked the helplessness and despair of weak people being cruelly victimized.

-His depiction of female characters is based on his years of experience answering the letters of women magazines' readers.
+His depiction of female characters is based on his years of experience answering the letters of women's magazine readers.

-His virulent anti-communism stemmed from the trauma of losing his father during the Russian revolution, the trauma of exile and the meager life in Rome which followed it.
-This political position hampered his critical success in Italy but international critics (especially in France) praised him, despite Scerbanenco being considered nothing more than a genre writer in his homeland.
+His virulent anti-communism stemmed from the trauma of losing his father during the Russian revolution, the trauma of exile and the meagre life in Rome which followed it.
+This political position hampered his critical success in Italy, but international critics (especially in France) praised him, despite Scerbanenco being considered nothing more than a genre writer in his homeland.

-His writing, in the best known books, is Milanocentric, seldom if ever referencing other cities and regions of Italy, showing a degree of sympathy and appreciation for the Lombard city and its inhabitants which is rarely to be found in other writers.
-While denouncing the evils of the rampant consumeristic and greedy way of life taking hold from the 60s onward Scerbanenco always has a warm word for the peaceful, quiet, hard-working Milanese.
+His writing, particularly in his best-known novels, is largely set in Milan, with little reference to other cities or regions of Italy.
+His works frequently portray the social tensions brought by rapid consumerism and urbanisation in Italy from the 1960s onward, using Milan and its working-class inhabitants as the primary backdrop.